Edgar Allison Peers: Bruce Truscot

 Peers had a keen interest in, and strong views about the aims and methods of higher education.
-In 1943 he published a (first part) rhetorical work, Redbrick University, a controversial and influential book, which argued in favor of the primacy of research over teaching in universities.
-The fictional Redbrick University of the title is a cipher for the modern, civic universities (like his own institution, Liverpool), whose buildings were Victorian-built and often of red brick.
-The term redbrick university came to be applied to a handful of civic universities founded in the late nineteenth and early twentieth centuries.
+In 1943 he published the first part of a rhetorical book, Redbrick University, a controversial and influential work which argued in favor of the primacy of research over teaching in universities.
+The fictional Redbrick University of the title is a cipher for the modern, civic universities (like his own institution, Liverpool), whose buildings were Victorian-built and often using red brick.
+The term "red brick university" came to be applied to a handful of civic universities founded in the late nineteenth and early twentieth centuries.

 The work being of a controversial nature, Peers wrote it under the pseudonym "Bruce Truscot" and kept the identity of the author a secret.
 His authorship was only revealed after his death, in 1952.
 Redbrick University was followed by two sequels, Redbrick and these Vital Days (1945), and First Year at the University (1946), which continued the theme.